 JDJ the Ice House: It takes approximately one hour and fifteen minutes from New York City by car or train (Metro North Hudson line to Manitou or Garrison).

-Please wear a mask if you are not vaccinated from Covid-19.
+Masks and vaccinations are required in order to prevent the transmission of Covid-19.
 We kindly ask that you reschedule your visit if you are not feeling well.